 Solano Park is located on the southeast side of central campus, near downtown.
 It is conveniently close to myriad classrooms, downtown restaurants and shops, and the beautiful UC Davis Arboretum.
 View the campus map to see precisely where Solano Park apartments is located.

 Solano Park's programs and services are guided by a strong community ethos.
 Student staff who live in Solano Park regularly plan activities and events for the community and provide support and guidance to residents interested in enacting change within the communities.
 In addition to these community-centered programs Solano Park's infrastructure, supported by campus and city services, ensures that basic community needs are met.

 - One Air-conditioning wall unit located in the kitchen/living room area

 - Overhead lighting in kitchen and dining room

 - Access to high speed internet and cable television service

-- Orchard and Solano Park offer parking permits for one or two vehicles for a charge (note if you live in Orchard or Solano, you may not purchase a campus permit, per TAPS policy)
+- Solano Park offer parking permits for one or two vehicles for a charge (Note: per TAPS policy, if you live in Solano Park you may not purchase a campus permit)

 - Access to card-operated laundry facilities on site

 Shower curtains, dryer hook-ups, microwaves, dishwashers, garbage disposal systems, and window coverings in all other rooms are not available.
 In addition, additional wall-unit air conditioners are not allowed to be installed in the apartment's other rooms.
 Note: as of 8/1/12, all apartments vacating have had their washer hookups disabled and are not allowed to be utilized.

 - Solano Park has a community center with comfortable furniture, television, and VCR as well as a community kitchen; this center is typically the focus of community events and may also be reserved for private functions